 Villerbu et al (2002) Cellular effects of purvalanol A: a specific inhibitor of cyclin-dependent kinase activities.
 Int.J.Cancer 97 761 PMID: 11857351

 If you know of a relevant reference for Purvalanol A, please let us know.

 View Related Products by Product Action

-Keywords: Purvalanol A, supplier, Cyclin-dependent, protein, kinases, inhibitors, inhibits, Cdk, PurvalanolA, NG60, NG, 60, Cyclin-dependent, Kinase, Cyclin-dependent, Kinase, Tocris Bioscience
+Keywords: Purvalanol A, Purvalanol A supplier, Cyclin-dependent, protein, kinases, inhibitors, inhibits, Cdk, PurvalanolA, NG60, NG, 60, Kinase, 1580, Tocris Bioscience

 7 Citations for Purvalanol A

 Citations are publications that use Tocris products.
 Selected citations for Purvalanol A include: